Christophe Castaner: Deputy for Alpes-de-Haute-Provence

 On 17 June 2012, Castaner was elected as a deputy (or MP) to the National Assembly for the 2nd constituency of the Alpes-de-Haute-Provence department in the 2012 legislative election, ahead of the UMP candidate, Jean-Claude Castel, Mayor of Corbières.

 A member of the National Assembly's Finance Committee, in July 2012 Castaner was appointed Special Rapporteur of Work and Employment Budgets.
 On 20 June 2014, Prime Minister Manuel Valls entrusted him with the vice presidency of the Council for the Co-ordination of Profit-sharing, Employee Savings and Employee Shareholding (Conseil d'orientation de la participation, de l'intéressement, de l'épargne salariale et de l'actionnariat salarié — COPIESAS).
 This authority was in charge of bringing negotiations between unions and management on these measures to a successful conclusion.

 Castaner is considered to be one of Macron's earliest backers.
 He sponsored the Bill for Growth, Activity and Equality of Economic Opportunity (Loi pour la croissance, l'activité et l'égalité des chances économiques), known as the loi Macron ("Macron law").
 He was spokesperson for and a supporter of Emmanuel Macron during the campaign for the presidential election of 2017.
 During this campaign, he was repeatedly criticised for his perceived dishonesty and tactlessness.

-He justified his joining with Emmanuel Macron by explaining that in politics one must be "at the right place at the right time, without necessarily knowing where you will end up".
+Castaner justified his joining with Emmanuel Macron by explaining that in politics one must be "at the right place at the right time, without necessarily knowing where you will end up".
 Described as ambitious, he reckons that "all politicians have an ego.
 Or they are liars.
 Recently, I downloaded La Provence at 5 a.m. to see if my picture was in that day's edition".
 He stood in the 2017 legislative election on the La République En Marche! ticket for the 2nd constituency of the Alpes-de-Hautes-Provence and was reelected.

 Government Spokesperson and Secretary of State for Relations with Parliament

-On 17 May 2017 Castaner was named Secretary of State for Relations with Parliament.
+On 17 May 2017, Castaner was named Secretary of State for Relations with Parliament.
 He was also appointed as Government Spokesperson for the Édouard Philippe government.

 In October 2017, after the arrest of several far-right activists, he was named among potential targets of attacks in preparation.
 La France Insoumise leader Jean-Luc Mélenchon was also included among the targets.
 The acute risk of an attack was denied by then Minister of the Interior Gérard Collomb shortly thereafter.

 Leader of La République En Marche!

 On 25 October 2017, a few days after Emmanuel Macron gave him his support, Castaner he declared his candidacy for the chairmanship of the La République En Marche party on RTL.
 He was elected at the first party convention on 18 November 2017.
-In his capacity as chairman, he spearheaded Macron’s efforts to forge alliances with like-minded parties across Europe ahead of the 2019 European Parliament election.
+In his capacity as chairman, he spearheaded Macron's efforts to forge alliances with like-minded parties across Europe ahead of the 2019 European Parliament election.